faulhornlabs/csip/README.md

 - missing documentation
 - feature: local definitions are not supported
 - feature: only simple guards are supported
-- feature: only builtin modules can be imported
-- infinite evaluation is not catched (by "gas", for example)
+- errors: infinite evaluation is not catched (by "gas", for example)
 - feature: closed data types and closed functions are not supported
 - printing: recursive definitions are not properly printed
 - printing: sharing between values are sometimes lost during printing
 - feautre: dot patterns (in dependent pattern matching) are not supported
 - feature: pattern synonyms are not supported
 - feature: multi parameter type classes are not supported
-- parsing: type class instance methods should be named as method_name ++ `'`
 - staging feature: there is no stage polymorphism
 - feature: `import` acts as an "include"
-- staging feature: no support for multiple object codes
 - printing: types are not shown in elaborated output
 - printing: implicit/explicit distinction of lambdas and applications are missing in elaborated output
 - parsing: `do` and `where` should be at the end of the line